Cash Loans 101 – Guide for Kiwi Beneficiaries

 • Working for families

-There are a range of other programs available via the government benefit system, but the above list will give you an idea of the main benefit programs.
+There are a range of other programs available via the government benefit system (Winz), but the above list will give you an idea of the main benefit programs.
 If you’re in receipt of government benefits then you may be eligible for a beneficiary loan.

-Why would you apply for a beneficiary loan?
+Why would you apply for a loan as a beneficiary?

 • Home repairs